Aser97/Blog/Projects/MAB.md

   <img src="{{ site.baseurl }}/assets/MAB/results-1.png" alt="Full-size preview">
 </div>

-One can see how our hypothesis are lighter and our theoretical regret as the lowest Upper bound accross the different approaches.
+Our approach stands out with lighter assumptions and the lowest upper bound on theoretical regret across all compared methods.

-These theoretical results are supported by our experiments, with the exception of **PB-MHB** which reached the best performances but **PB-MHB** is more than ten times slower to deliver a recommendation than GRAB and it does not have any theoretical guarantees.
+These findings are further supported by experiments.
+The only exception is **PB-MHB**, which achieved the best empirical performance but comes with two major drawbacks: it is over ten times slower than GRAB when producing recommendations and lacks theoretical guarantees.

 <div markdown="0" style="text-align:center;">
   <a href="#img-juries">